 systemctl mask systemd-resolved.service

-Disabling it in the configuration file is the only thing short of removing the binary which works if you want it disabled.
+Disabling sDrD in the configuration files in this fashion is the recommended way, short of removing the binary – which works too – if you want sDrD disabled.